 I volunteered at a Wills for Heroes program about two years ago.
 It worked.
 It gave a good, simple estate plan to a lot of people efficiently and affordably.
-There’s no reason why the same way of estate planning couldn’t work in other contexts.
+There’s no reason why a similar way of estate planning couldn’t work for everyone.

-The reason Wills for Heroes works is it minimizes the time the lawyers have to spend on each participant.
+Wills for Heroes works because it minimizes the time lawyers have to spend with each participant.
 The lawyers are only used for what they are truly needed for: spotting potential issues in the questionnaires, advising the participants to ensure they know what they’re signing, and drafting/finalizing the legal documents.
 Most of the hard work of learning about estate planning and making tough decisions happens without the lawyers, on the participants’ own time before the program.
-Wills for Heroes is 80% DIY and 20% lawyer estate planning.
+Wills for Heroes is 80% DIY and 20% lawyer.

 I’ll be frank: this program is just starting.
 This idea is still being tested.
 There will be hiccups.
 It won’t be perfectly smooth from the start.
 I can’t provide you with glowing testimonials.

-I think, though, that there are good reasons to think this will be worth your while, if you’re okay with a few bumps in the road.
+I think this will be worth your while, though, if you’re okay with a few bumps in the road.
 If you want to know more about me, you can take a look at my website and Google reviews from my past clients for more traditional estate planning.
 You can also look at the testimonials from the Wills for Heroes program to see how people who’ve been through a similar program feel about it.

-What I’m looking for are beta testers.
+What I’m looking for are first adopters.
 People who think this idea holds promise, are excited to access it first, and want to provide feedback to make it better for others in the future.
 All while achieving the peace of mind and security that comes from finally getting around to getting your will done.

 The Forward Estate Planning program

 When you sign up for Forward Estate Planning, you’ll be signing up for a one-month program of learning, decision-making, planning, and preparing legal documents.
-By the end of four weeks, you’ll have learned why you need an estate plan, know exactly what you need in your estate plan, have your legal documents drafted and reviewed by a lawyer, have your questions answered by a lawyer, and have your plan executed and in place.
+By the end of four weeks, you’ll have learned why you need an estate plan, know exactly what you need in your estate plan, have your legal documents drafted and reviewed by a lawyer (me), have your questions answered by a lawyer (me), and have your plan executed and in place.